 - Have an admission letter from the university

-- Demonstrate that you have funds 10,236 EUR (2020) in your blocked account for converting your visa to student visa
+- Demonstrate avalibale funds of 10,236 EUR (2020) on your bank account

 Be aware that you need to pass test either TestDaF or DSH-2 to fulfill language requirements for the university.

-Social Year FSJ/BFD
+Participate at Social Year FSJ/BFD

-Usual places to work state organizations like hospitals, junior sports clubs, services for disabled people, preservation of historic monuments, ambulatory services, integration houses, civil protection and disaster management, church communities, children’s homes such as kindergartens.
+- Hospitals, junior sports clubs, services for disabled people, preservation of historic monuments, ambulatory services, integration houses, civil protection and disaster management, church communities, kindergartens.

 I started Ausbildung as a children’s nurse straight after completing Social Year but it wasn’t something for me to be honest.
 Before application inform yourself as much as possible about the profession as well as all pros and cons.

 Related: “How to become a nurse in Germany”

-Au Pair in another country
+Participate at Au Pair program in another country

 Another aspect is the language of the country.
-You can consider being Au Pair in Austria or Switzerland to bring German to the next level.
+You can consider being Au Pair in Austria or Switzerland to bring your German to the next level.

 Can an Au Pair change visa status in Germany?